NikitaWeW/gvo/README.md

-# outdated. working on a new one
 # GVO - cmake glfw vulkan opengl (and other) setup
-This project provides [these dependencies]() as git submodules, and scripts to build and find them.
+This project provides [these dependencies](#currently-supported-dependencies), and scripts to build and find them.

-User / cmake script could also set Xxx_INCLUDE_DIRS and Xxx_LIBRARIES and these wont overrride.
+You set the GVO_DEPS and add gvo as subdirectory. gvo will iterate over GVO_DEPS and automaticly include all the requiered scripts that will set [output variables](#output) and use these.

-You can use it however you want buti recommend add gvo as submodule and use it as cmake subdirectory
+You can use it however you like, but I recommend adding gvo as a submodule and using it as a cmake subdirectory.

 ## Using gvo
 First, clone it with **recursive** option because gvo has submodules.
 ```
 git clone --recursive https://github.com/NikitaWeW/gvo.git
 ```
-All you need is set GVO_DEPS list and add gvo as subdirectory. gvo will iterate over GVO_DEPS and automaticly set include directories and

 Here is some basic gvo usage:
 ``` cmake
 set(GVO_DEPS Vulkan OpenGL GLFW Logger assimp OpenAL GLM) # set requiered dependencies